-In 2023, the city's annual population growth was 7.4% (Profile.id) compared to a national average of 2.4% (ABS).
+In 2020, the city's annual population growth was 7.1% compared to a national average of 1.3% (Profile ID estimate).
 The city's population is expected to increase over the coming years, and with this, comes increased community demands for services, programs, amenity and infrastructure.